Upon This Rock, I Will Build My Church

 Rev. Solomon Louis Drake was born in Little Rock, Arkansas in 1930.
 He joined Greater Ebenezer in 1962 and was licensed and ordained by Pastor Lott in 1968.
 Prior to joining GEMBCLA, Rev. Drake secured a place in history, as he and his brother Samuel, were the first African-American siblings to play in major league baseball in the 20th century, having played with the Chicago Cubs, Los Angeles Dodgers and the Philadelphia Phillies.
 On July 21, 1982, Rev. Solomon L. Drake was called as our second pastor to succeed Rev. Lott.
 Subsequently, the Good Fellowship Baptist Church, pastored by Rev. Drake voted to unite with the Greater Ebenezer family.
 On September 19, 1982, Rev. Drake was installed and for 34 years faithfully tended the flock.
 Pastor Drake transitioned from labor to reward on August 18, 2021.
 We thank God for a life well lived and the testimony of faithful servanthood that he modeled.

 2016 - Current

 Rev. Drake officially retired as Pastor in June 2016, passing the mantle on to our current pastor, Rev. DeNon A. Porter.
 Rev. Porter joined GEMBCLA in 1992 and was licensed and ordained to preach the Gospel by Pastor Drake.
-Pastor Porter feels blessed to have had the awesome privilege of being taught and mentored for more than two decades by Rev. Drake, who continues to serve our congregation as Pastor Emeritus.
+Pastor Porter feels blessed to have had the awesome privilege of being taught and mentored for more than two decades by Rev. Drake.

 God has blessed our congregation with humble, God-exalting servants that provide innovative leadership and inspired expository preaching.